 - That the patented invention is not worked in the territory of India (Section 84 (1) (c))

-The applicant earlier requested the patentee to obtain Voluntary License to manufacture and sell the drug in India by writing to them on 02.05.2014.
-In response to said request for licence, the patentee asked for certain clarifications about the Lee pharma and at the same time disagreed to the applicant’s submission that “the Saxagliptin tablets (ONGLYZA) are not available to the general public at reasonably affordable price and thereby the reasonable requirements of the general public is not being met”.
-Further, the applicant received a reply from Patentee’s counsel asking for clarifications, manufacturing and marketing details, R&D status and other relevant details for which according to the Applicant, they replied promptly.
-Applicant sent reminder request to the counsel but did not receive any reply neither from the patentee nor from their counsel.
+The applicant earlier requested the patentee to obtain a Voluntary License to manufacture and sell the drug in India by writing to them on 02.05.2014.
+In response to said request for a license, the patentee asked for certain clarifications about the Lee pharma and at the same time disagreed with the applicant’s submission that “the Saxagliptin tablets (ONGLYZA) are not available to the general public at a reasonably affordable price and thereby the reasonable requirements of the general public are not being met”.
+Further, the applicant received a reply from Patentee’s counsel asking for clarifications, manufacturing and marketing details, R&D status, and other relevant details for which according to the Applicant, they replied promptly.
+The applicant sent a reminder request to the council but did not receive any reply neither from the patentee nor from their counsel.

 Another important factor, on which the applicant relied for considering a CL application, is the ability and capability of Lee Pharma to manufacture and cater to the needs of the entire public.
-Lee Pharma has stated in the Application that it can manufacture 10,00,000 tablets a day with a price of Rs.
+Lee Pharma has stated in the Application that it can manufacture 10,00,000 tablets a day at a price of Rs.
 27/- per tablet.
-Also, the applicant stated that they had already asked for licence from State Government to manufacture Saxagliptin tablets.
+Also, the applicant stated that they had already asked for a license from State Government to manufacture Saxagliptin tablets.

-It would be interesting to see the fate of the CL application filed by the Lee Pharma, in view of the fact that this CL application is the third instance prior to which one CL has been granted and one has been rejected.
-However, it is pertinent to note that the prior two CL applications were for anti cancer drugs (life threatening diseases) while the present application is for Diabetes Mellitus (life management disease).
-Hence the decision would be noteworthy irrespective of the outcome of CL application which will have a great impact on the Industry regarding Compulsory Licensing practice/filing in India.
+It would be interesting to see the fate of the CL application filed by Lee Pharma, in view of the fact that this CL application is the third instance prior to which one CL has been granted and one has been rejected.
+However, it is pertinent to note that the prior two CL applications were for anti-cancer drugs (life-threatening diseases) while the present application is for Diabetes Mellitus (life management disease).
+Hence the decision would be noteworthy irrespective of the outcome of the CL application which will have a great impact on the Industry regarding Compulsory Licensing practice/filing in India.